Weaving Mistakes Are Almost Always Easy To Fix And Avoid

 Again, just focus on consistency!

-Look at the image below.
+Look at the image above.
 The diagram next to the frame shows what the weft is doing.
 The weft should be straight and compacted down evenly, but is uneven instead.
 This weaving should weave up as tapestry, but as you can see it wasn’t compressed the same every line and created a weaving that is partial tapestry and partial balanced weave.

 5 – Not Weaving In Your Tails